srgrr/RustUdemy/README.md

 ```

 Strings are UTF8.
 This means that byte-based access doesnt guarantee we're accessing the right character.
 Using `nth` is encouraged.

+# Exercise D
+Again, exercise D was super trivial and easy to follow.
+Find it `d_control_flow_strings` (no exercise about strings whatsoever lol).